 However, when I did that podcast episode a few years ago LED grow lights were still really expensive and I didn’t think they were the best option at the time.
 Since then these lights have become much more affordable and are extremely efficient and better in nearly every way.

 The LED lights I now use when I need to grow indoors are the Barrina LED Grow Lights.
-I have been using these lights in my indoor aquaponics setup for several months and they work great and affordable and use a relatively low amount of electricity for the light they give.
+I have been using these lights in my indoor aquaponics setup for several months and they work great and are affordable and use a relatively low amount of electricity for the light they give.

 Growing In A Greenhouse In The Winter